I devote this section to the magical and mysterious items I might encounter in my studies.

 Applies to sources that support slots; inventories.
 Returns a list of the item stacks contained within them, with their index in the list being their slot number.

-While the slot number is generally fairly logical, it can feel arbitrary for storages such as a player's inventory.
+While the slot number is generally fairly logical, it can feel arbitrary for storages such as a person's inventory.

 This pattern will be useful in ascertaining the slot number of any given location in a source or destination's inventory.
 It can also be useful for processing: scanning a source for what items it contains, evaluating them based on some metrics, and from there deciding whether and where to move them.